Magdalene College, Cambridge: Refoundation

 Walden Abbey, one of the Benedictine abbeys associated with Buckingham College, came into the possession of Thomas Audley after the Dissolution of the Monasteries.
 On 3 April 1542 Audley refounded Buckingham College as the College of Saint Mary Magdalene.
 Derived from Audley were the arms of Magdalene, including the motto Garde Ta Foy (from Old French for "keep your faith"), and the wyvern as the crest.

 Thomas Audley died in 1544 aged 56, only two years after he re-founded the college.
 He donated to the college seven acres of property at Aldgate in London, which was his reward from Henry VIII for disposing of Anne Boleyn.
 This property would have brought enormous income had it been retained by the college.
 However, under the conspiracy of the Elizabethan banker Benedict Spinola, the property was permanently alienated to the Crown in 1574.
 The transaction involved Spinola luring the master and fellows of the time to accept an increase in the annual rental from £9 to £15 a year in exchange for the property.
 The loss of the Aldgate property left the college in extreme poverty, and the street front of the college was only completed in the 1580s under the generosity of Christopher Wray, then Lord Chief Justice of the Queen's Bench.
 The transaction was "almost certainly illegal", and was contested multiple times without success.
-The first and most famous such lawsuit was pursued in 1615 by Barnaby Goche, who was master of the college between 1604 and 1626.
-This court case landed Goche and the senior fellow in prison for two years.
-Goche was subsequently offered £10,000 as a compromise, which he refused to accept.
-When the Quayside development site of Magdalene College was completed in 1989, a gargoyle of Spinola which spits water into the Cam was installed as a "revenge at last".
+The first and most famous such lawsuit, the Earl of Oxford's case, was pursued in 1615 by Barnabas Gooch, who was master of the college between 1604 and 1626.
+This court case landed Gooch and the senior fellow in prison for two years.
+Gooch was subsequently offered £10,000 as a compromise, which he refused to accept.
+When the Quayside development site of Magdalene College was completed in 1989, a gargoyle of Spinola which spits water into the Cam was installed as a "revenge at last"; the gargoyle was designed by Peter Fluck and Roger Law, the creators of Spitting Image.